 Frankly, with most of the younger generation choosing office based professions rather than professions that require skills with their hands, it is not inconceivable that the quality of speakers made in China would surpass those made in the UK...if not now, certainly in the not too distant future.

-Naim CD5 XS with Flatcap 2, Audio Research SP16L, Bryston 3B SST, Wharfedale Jade 5, mostly Audience cables
+Naim CD5 XS with Flatcap 2, Audio Research SP16L, Bryston 3B SST, Wharfedale Jade 5, cables from Audience, ASI and Kimber

 That may be the case but even Non-English person like me still would like to see the traditioanl brands manufacture here in UK.
 What happen to Linn early on in the year was very sad and it look like more and more brithish brands will get in similar sort of problem.